jlandure/techio-carpaccio-programming/product.md

 We want to build our ecommerce website to sell our product.
+We will build a retail calculator.
+It is a runnable application with three inputs and one output.

 Our model is a B2B and B2C company so we want to sell to big companies and also simple customers.